Virginia Alice Cottey and the P.E.O. Sisterhood

 With Mary Lyon, founder of Mount Holyoke College, as her inspiration, Alice set out to start a college.
 And with no more than $3,000 in savings and determination, she contacted Methodist ministers all over Missouri looking for partners.
 She got a response from Reverend McClure and Mr. Harry C. Moore, mayor, of Nevada, MO.
 Seeing a college as an opportunity for the town, they took Alice up on her offer to build a school on land that they would donate.

 The seeds of modern day Cottey College were sown.
 If you want to embrace a piece of Cottey's early history, head over to Main Hall and touch the bricks at the center of the building.
 They were the original schoolhouse that Alice built.

 In 1926, her school had been thriving for 42 years, Alice was invited to join a chapter of the P.E.O.
 Sisterhood.
-While she felt at 78 she was too old to become a new member, she did see the organization as the appropriate shepherd to take the college forward.
+Although she initially felt she was too old to become a new member, she was initiated into Missouri’s Chapter DW.
+She did see the organization as the appropriate shepherd to take the college forward.
 So in 1927, she gifted the school to the P.E.O.s.

 Cottey and Daisies

 Wondering why all the daisies at Cottey?
 Here's why.
 During her address to the P.E.O. convention Alice noted the following:

 "As I have been sitting here, I have been thinking how strange are the ways of God to man.
 At the time the P.E.O.
 Sisterhood was beginning to foster the education of women, in a little town in Missouri I was struggling toward that same goal.
 As I looked at this bowl of Marguerites (other word for daisies) tied with yellow and white, I thought of a handful of hopeful young girls years ago meeting in a plain study hall to vote on the school colors and a flower to represent them--they decided on the Marguerite and the yellow and white."